Wrenbjor/Public-Case-Studies/Tamman.md

 Mike exploded.

-"How dare you just allow everyone to be remote?
+Mike: "How dare you just allow everyone to be remote?
 What got dropped?"

-"Nothing got dropped."
+Me: "Nothing got dropped."

-"That's not the point.
+Mike: "That's not the point.
 You waste time on the Flubber thing, you force devs remote...
 I don't see how we can keep working together."

 He let me go.